 Since the GDPR was launched in 2018, over €274M (over $350M) in fines have been passed down – and 92% of these fines were the result of insufficient legal basis for data processing and security.
 The ThinkData catalog is built to help you comply with GPDR, CCPA, and other regulatory requirements.
 What’s more, the platform is flexible enough to adapt to changing market conditions.

 We surveyed data science experts in our ThinkData State of Data 2021 survey.
 What we found is that 86% of data scientists name role-based access control an important or very important feature when managing datasets.
 The ThinkData catalog enables effective data management through role-based access control and data forensics activities.
 Using Namara, users can grant or restrict data access; track datasets across updates; and audit data access, dataset health and more.

-We also offer a seamless connection to the world’s largest repository of open, public, and partner data on our Data Marketplace.
+We also offer a seamless connection to the world’s largest repository of open, public, and partner data.
 This provides access to trusted, product-ready datasets and increases speed of discovery, shortens time to insights, and bolsters data confidence.

 Forging a data culture isn’t easy.
 The right training and executive support need to be in place across your business functions, not just your technical teams.
 That common goal and framework will foster cultural alignment in centring operations around a data catalog.